-Recognized Environmental Concern (REC) is one of the terms used to identify environmental liability within the context of a Phase I Environmental Site Assessment.
-ASTM defines the recognized environmental condition in the E1527-13 standard as “the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property: (1) due to release to the environment; (2) under conditions indicative of a release to the environment; or (3) under conditions that pose a material threat of a future release to the environment. de minimis conditions are not recognized environmental conditions.”
+Recognized Environmental Condition (REC) is one of the terms used to identify environmental liability within the context of a Phase I Environmental Site Assessment.
+ASTM defines the recognized environmental condition in the E1527-21 standard as “(1) the presence of hazardous substances or petroleum products in, on, or at the subject property due to a release to the environment; (2) the likely presence of hazardous substances or petroleum products in, on, or at the subject property due to a release or likely release to the environment; or (3) the presence of hazardous substances or petroleum products in, on, or at the subject property under conditions that pose a material threat of a future release to the environment.”

 The new ASTM 1527-21 definition for REC includes a discussion for further clarification: